amankumarsingh77/GODriveIndex/README.md

    <div align="center">
      A google drive go API to index, search and download files from google drive without download quota limits.
     </div>

+    ⚠️ Warning: The quota free download feature is currently still under development.
+I have not tested it for large number of downloads.
+Feel free to create an issue if you face any bugs.
 </div>

 ## 📋 <a name="table">Table of Contents</a>